Increasing visibility of your content with social media promotion

 Leading on from my post about what to do when you’ve finished writing a blog post, I promised I would look at social media promotion.
 So here is my strategy and top tips for social media sharing of your blog posts.
 First let’s have a look at the main types of platforms which you can use for social media promotion.

 Bear in mind that not all of them are useful for your business.
 Some might be more worthwhile than others.
-From an SEO perspective Google+ should definitely be a choice since according to a source in Google if you share blog posts there they will be indexed by Google much more quickly!
+Plus some wither on the vine like Google +.
+From an SEO perspective Google+ used to be good as choice since, according to a source in Google, if you shared blog posts there they got indexed by Google much more quickly!

 This is perhaps the most important skill in social media promotion.
 To get people to click through to your post you need to be able to write good headlines.
 How are you going to entice your followers to read your content?
 If you have come up with a good title for your post then use that.
 Otherwise it needs to be something that engages people’s curiosity, emotions or gets them thinking.